18F/handbook/_pages/how-we-work/glossary.md

 * **API** - Application programming interface.
 Think of them as a way for computers to interact, either internally or between one another.
 If you wanted to make a website that shows the current temperature wherever you are, your code talks to one API to get your location, then another to find out the weather in that area.

 * **ATO** - Authority to Operate.
 It's a sign-off from an authorized agency official for a website to be allowed to engage with citizens, including security and some other stuff.
 Historically this is a three to six month process, but 18F has been working to fix this.
-Noah Kunin can sometimes help speed the process.

 * **AWS** - Amazon Web Services.
 When we make websites, this is where they all live.
 Read easy-to-understand descriptions of the different pieces [here](https://www.expeditedssl.com/aws-in-plain-english).